tldr-pages/tldr/pages/common/meshlabserver.md

 `meshlabserver -i {{input.stl}} -o {{output.obj}}`

-- Convert a WRL file to a OFF file, inlcuding the vertex and face normals in the output:
+- Convert a WRL file to a OFF file, including the vertex and face normals in the output mesh:

 `meshlabserver -i {{input.wrl}} -o {{output.off}} -om vn fn`

-- Dump a list of all the available processing filters into a text file:
+- Dump a list of all the available processing filters into a file:

 `meshlabserver -d {{filename}}`